content-left-bg.png

 School Strategic Plan

-The School Strategic Plan is the school’s succinct statement to its community about what the school wants to achieve in the future and how it plans to get there.
+The School Strategic Plan (informed by the most recent school review) is the school’s succinct statement to its community about what the school wants to achieve in the future and how it plans to get there.
 School Strategic Plans include descriptions of:

 • the values that students, staff and community are expected to demonstrate